 A good grasp of religion and theology is crucial for understanding today's world.
-As a major in Theology and Religion you will be challenged to think both critically and faithfully about life's most meaningful questions, developing a set of skills–habits of heart and mind–that will serve you well wherever you may go, whatever you may do.
+As a major in theology and religion you will be challenged to think critically and faithfully about life's most meaningful questions, developing a set of skills – habits of heart and mind – that will serve you well wherever you may go, whatever you may do.
 Theology will help liberate you.
 It will help you find your way, not just in a career, but in life.

 Answering the Big Questions

 “My theology background has allowed me to examine ethical issues that I encounter with challenging patients (infants who are premature or are critically ill) in a different light.
-I also think it helps me personally as I try to make sense of the pain and sorrow these babies' families experience.” – A recent alumna currently working as a neo-natal pediatrician said that
+I also think it helps me personally as I try to make sense of the pain and sorrow these babies' families experience.” – a recent alumna working as a neonatal pediatrician

 An Edge in the Job Market

 The theology and religion major is practical.
 As a major, you will learn to think and read carefully and critically, to write and speak clearly and persuasively, on some of the most complex topics.
 You’ll learn about other religions, such as Islam and Judaism.
 And you’ll learn to understand better how religious convictions shape us ethically as responsible members of the human community.
 What employer would not consider that an advantage?

 Ministerial work.
 Some go directly into church work, as a youth minister, for example.
 Others head off to seminary or divinity school to prepare for a career in church ministry, including the Catholic priesthood.